 🌟Why You'll Love this Recipe

-- A healthier alternative to deep frying.
+- An alternative to deep frying.
 One of the best features of an air fryer is its ability to make a crispy, golden breading with very little oil.
 If you haven't already, try my extra popular Air Fryer Chicken and Waffles and Air Fryer Chicken Tenders next!
 Between these 3 recipes, you'll be hooked on air frying over deep frying.

 - Faster than the oven.
 I love baked haddock fillets, but sometimes I don't have time to wait for it to cook through completely.
 By using the air fryer, I can cut the cooking time down significantly.
 Air Fryer Haddock is one of my new go-to recipes for an easy weeknight dinner when I need something quick.